shnam7/gulp-build-manager/docs/contents/plugins/built-in-plugins.md

 See [source code]({{site.repo}}/src/plugins/MarkdownPlugin.ts){:target='_blank'} for the details.

 #### TwigPlugin
 Twig builder.
-See source code for the details.<br>
+See source code for the details.
 See [source code]({{site.repo}}/src/plugins/TwigPlugin.ts){:target='_blank'} for the details.

 #### TypeScriptPlugin
 TypeScript transpiler.
-See source code for the details.<br>
+See source code for the details.
 See [source code]({{site.repo}}/src/plugins/TypeScriptPlugin.ts){:target='_blank'} for the details.